 All students are required to complete assignments that are their own assignments.
-A student may ask for help but may not copy or plagiarize another's work.
+A student may ask for help but may not copy or plagiarize another's work including anything with ChatGPT/AI.
 Older students will be required to sign an Honor Pledge after receiving instruction regarding plagiarism.